umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

 Note that for state spaces with dimensions $>1$, we could also allow for non-trivial cross-correlations between the noises in each dimension.
-In pseudocode, the Wiener process is schematically represented below.
+The Wiener process can be represented by the rough schematic below.

 ![](../assets/stochadexI/stochadexI-wiener-process.drawio.png)